-A genetic disorder caused by the gene mutation FGD1 (faciogenital dysplasia) results in Aarskog syndrome.
-Males are more prone to the disease compared with females.
-Male patients exhibit many distinctive signs and symptoms such as physical and genital deformities.
+A genetic disorder caused by the gene mutation FGD1 (faciogenital dysplasia) can result in a disorder called Aarskog syndrome, or Aarskog-Scott syndrome.
+Males are more prone to the disease compared with females and may exhibit many distinctive signs and symptoms such as physical and genital deformities.

 The symptoms vary across patients.
 However, based on the frequency of the appearance of the symptoms we can classify the signs and symptoms of the syndrome into four categories:

 When 80%–99% of the patients produce a symptom, it can be under the very frequent symptom category.
 Symptoms shared by about 30%–79% of patients are categorized as frequent symptoms.
 Symptoms seen in fewer patients - 5%–29% - are grouped as sporadic symptoms.
 Some patients have reported symptoms that are very specific to them, and they are called individualized symptoms.

 - Genital abnormalities

 Hypertelorism, in particular, ocular hypertelorism is where a wide gap between the eyes is noticed in patients.
 Small hands and short palms are also typical symptoms.
 Camptodactyly, a condition where a finger is bent, is very frequent.
 Fifth finger clinodactyly, the permanent bent position of the fifth finger, and finger syndactyly, where two or more fingers are clubbed together, are also common symptoms.

 Umbilical hernia—a swelling in the navel or near the navel surface - is most frequent; however, inguinal hernia is also a frequent symptom where swelling can appear in the groin and the scrotum can appear enlarged.
 Genital abnormalities include shawl scrotum where an abnormal skin fold covers the penis.
 Broad and short feet are also very frequent symptoms.